 "Simmons!
 I thought you grew a tougher pair of cojones after you got yer ass kicked by that boy with the wings!
 Real disappointed, son!" the sergeant exclaimed as he tossed the keys to Grif, who promptly missed them in the low light.
 He shrugged and dropped down to search for them as Simmons made a face and rolled his eyes.

 "I never said…you know what, fuck it, I call--"

 "Shotgun!"
 Sarge interrupted, holding up his enormous firearm with a toothy grin.
 "Matches the weapon!
 Yer too slow, Simmons, you need to show some more initiative if you want that promotion."

-"Yes, sir," the lanky soldier replied dejectedly, shooting Grif a sour look before wrinkling his muzzle at Lone, who waved awkwardly from the other side of the jeep.
+"Yes, sir," Simmons replied dejectedly, shooting Grif a sour look before wrinkling his muzzle at Lone, who waved awkwardly from the other side of the jeep.
 "Great."
 He hurriedly hopped over the side to claim half of the bench-style seat in back, barely attempting to mask his intentions as he quickly grabbed a few of the smaller loose boxes and shoved them into the middle of the seat.

 Lone flattened his ears with a huff and crossed his arms moodily.
 "Wow, okay, first of all, I am nothing like Mahihko, and--"

 He was cut off when the aforementioned wolf all but exploded into existence next to him with a cooing laugh.
 "That’s right, everyone likes Mahihko!" he chirped before grabbing the back of Lone’s head in a motion too quick for him to avoid.
 Mahihko forced a deep kiss onto his flailing companion that lasted several seconds before Lone was finally able to shove free with a gasp, cheeks flushed and legs trembling slightly.